 The RMC posted new Lower LA River Prop 1 Grant Program Guidelines (45-page, 1.7-mb PDF file) on September 17, 2018.
 These guidelines will be used to allocate state bond funds to projects within the lower LA River corridor over the next few years.
 To complete applications, Word version of the Grant Application and Conservation Corps Review Document are provided, as well as example templates of Budgets and Timeline Tasklist (excel).

-The RMC adopted new Grant Program Guidelines (55-page, 279-kb PDF file) on September 24, 2007.
+The RMC adopted Prop 40, 50, and 84 Grant Program Guidelines (55-page, 279-kb PDF file) on September 24, 2007.
 These guidelines will be used to allocate state bond funds to projects within our territory over the next few years.
 Section 2 of the Guidelines describes the two-step grant application process and its Tier 1 and Tier 2 classifications.
 Information on Future Rounds of Grants, the Grant Program Calendar, Additional Documents and Contacts (Program Managers) can be found below.

 Step 1 (Applications)

 All project applicants were asked to submit a completed Step I Grant Application and provide all requested supporting information.